abhi-shek-sinha/product-explorer/NOTES.md

 4. founded hydration issue in console because of date.now function rendering directly on server and fixed it using use effect.
 5. filter logic was wrong and there was case-sensitivity issue while comparing and fixed that.
 6.added product.id  as a key to map product data.
+7. updated the image into next js type.

 ## Features I completed